 This question has many answers as it depends on what your priorities are: durability, colour or uniqueness are all factors that come into play.

-For many the ultimate combination of quality, durability and uniqueness is encompassed by granite.
-In particular, darker tightly grained granite is known for its durability, and is sometimes even used as exterior cladding on buildings.
-Granite has highly stain and scratch resistant, in addition exhibiting high heat resistance.
+For many, the ultimate combination of quality, durability and uniqueness is encompassed by granite.
+In particular, darker tightly grained granite is known for its durability and is sometimes even used as exterior cladding on buildings.
+Granite has high stain and scratch resistance, in addition to exhibiting high heat resistance.
 Acidic products such as lemon juice are also not likely to affect granite.
 Furthermore, granite can be polished to a very high gloss level.

 Quartz/Composite/Engineered stones are also popular for bench tops.
 These reconstituted stones are a durable product and because they are man-made the colour of the stone is controlled, offering very uniform subtle patterns in light/white colours, which is not available in granite.
 Engineered stone is also highly scratch, stain and acid resistant, but being resin based is not as heat resistant as granite.
 Keep in mind that reconstituted stone is not generally suitable for outdoor use as it is UV sensitive.